 Students should assume that their practicum will require a current police reference/vulnerable sector check prior to commencing.
 Costs may be associated with the application process.
 The written results are to be provided to the practicum as requested.
 A delay in obtaining results or failure to pass the check may jeopardize entry to the practicum.

 For residents of Toronto: The Toronto Police Services’ Police Reference Check Program offers the service.
 Application forms are available in the Practicum Office.
+(Note: while the FIFSW building is closed during the Covid-19 pandemic, please contact email@example.com for the VSS application form.)
 Students must bring photo identification.
 The application and fee by certified cheque or money order must be MAILED to the Toronto Police Services.

 For residents outside of Toronto: Each jurisdiction will inform students of its application process.
 If needed, the Practicum Office will provide students with written confirmation of their enrollment in the MSW program.

 All students placed in a Public Hospital (Public Hospitals List) are expected to have their immunizations up-to-date in order to comply with the Public Hospitals Act (1990).
 Students are required to have an Immunization Health Record Form completed in its entirety by a healthcare provider (e.g. Physician, Nurse Practitioner, Occupational Health Nurse).
 Failure to comply may jeopardize your practicum.

 Effective December 1, 2014, The University of Toronto requires all students completing a practicum in Toronto Academic Health Sciences Network-TAHSN-hospitals to follow “Vaccinate-or-Mask” protocols during the annual flu season.
 This means that all students who are placed in TAHSN hospitals are required to either be vaccinated against influenza or wear a procedure mask during influenza season in areas where patients are present and patient care is delivered.